-The park holds one, let's say two records with the neighbouring volcano, the Mauna Loa (4170m) which happens to be the most massive volcano in the world, and considered to be still active; and the Kilauea (1246m) which is one of the most active volcanoes on our good old earth.
-Rather than a long speech, I invite you to take a look at the Kilauea Wikipedia,"eruptive history" section to see the forces in the region.
-For example, the phenomena observed during the eruption of the Kilauea Iki in 1959, which led to a lava fountain 580m high!
+Did you know that Kilauea is one of the most active volcanoes in our good old world?
+Its eruptions are known to be spectacular!
+But rather than a long speech, I invite you to take a look at the Kilauea Wikipedia,"eruptive history" section, to see the forces present in the region, such as the phenomena observed during the eruption of Kilauea Iki in 1959, which will generate a lava fountain 580m high!

 So you will understand that we are dealing with a seriously unstable area under constant surveillance.
 So don't be frustrated when you visit the park to see that some areas are closed to the public because of soil instability or other toxic vapours.

 Prepare your visit to Hawaii Volcanoes National Park

 The 3 zones of the Volcanoes National Park

 The park is quite large and extends to the sea.
 It is divided into three parts: